ryangoddard1/aws-cloud-resume-challenge/README.md

 <h2><a href="https://cloudresumechallenge.dev/" target="_blank"><b>Cloud Resume Challenge</b></a></h2>

 <p>This is the first project I decided to undertake after completing the B.S. in Cloud Computing at WGU.
 I wanted more familiarity and experience with AWS's services, and this proved to be an insightful and interactive way of doing so.
 This challenge definitely provided a much stronger foundation of key AWS services.
 Being able to conceptualize the concepts beyond studying for various AWS certifications was interesting, and helped reinforce a lot of previous learning.
-This should serve as a great jumping off point into more challenging and unique projects.</p>
+This should serve as a great jumping off point into more challenging and unique projects.
+For completion, see https://ryangoddard.cloud</p>

 <h3>Rough Architecture Diagram</h3>